Content

 Topical minoxidil can come as a foam or as a liquid solution.
 Both formulations are effective for treating hair loss.

-If you use the topical solution, apply 1 milliliter (mL) to the scalp twice daily.
+If you use the topical solution, you’ll apply 1 milliliter (mL) to the scalp twice daily.
 For minoxidil foam, you should apply half a capful to your scalp twice a day.
 Don’t exceed this dosage unless a healthcare provider specifically tells you to.

 But regardless of the strength, you shouldn’t use a higher dosage than described above.
 A milliliter or half a capful, twice a day — that’s it.